Chapter 70A.430 RCW

 (2) A manufacturer that produces, sells, or distributes a product prohibited from manufacture, sale, or distribution in this state under this chapter must recall the product and reimburse the retailer or any other purchaser for the product.

-(3) A manufacturer of products in violation of this chapter is subject to a civil penalty not to exceed five thousand dollars for each violation in the case of a first offense.
-Manufacturers who are repeat violators are subject to a civil penalty not to exceed ten thousand dollars for each repeat offense.
+(3) A manufacturer of products in violation of this chapter is subject to a civil penalty not to exceed $5,000 for each violation in the case of a first offense.
+Manufacturers who are repeat violators are subject to a civil penalty not to exceed $10,000 for each repeat offense.
 Penalties collected under this section must be deposited in the model toxics control operating account created in RCW 70A.305.180.
+The penalties provided in this section must be imposed pursuant to RCW 43.21B.300 and may be appealed to the pollution control hearings board.

 (4) Retailers who unknowingly sell products that are restricted from sale under this chapter are not liable under this chapter.